 Some hemp farmers wish to outsource the manufacturing of these refined goods as opposed to keeping production in-house.
 Referred to as hemp toll processing, this method ensures cultivators are getting the most from their crops – including biomass.
-Read on for more information on toll processing, how it works, and why utilizing a management platform like KLER will simplify the operation.

 What is Hemp Toll Processing?